shuang-jie/ZI-MLN/README.md

 $a_\phi$: controls the sparsity in the covariance matrix.
 We recommend not using a very small value at the first try. $a_\phi=1/2$ is a common choice and if you find it does not have enough shrinkage, just gradually decrease it.

 $a_\tau, b_\tau$: we set them to be (1,50) as default.
-It gives a non-informative priora and one can change to (2, 50).
+It gives a non-informative prior and one can change to (2, 50).

-$K$: the number of sub-dimension oof covariance matrix decomposition.
+$K$: the number of sub-dimensions of the covariance matrix decomposition.
 We set 10 as default.

 $L^r, L^\theta$: the number of mixtures in the prior of $r_i$ and $\theta_j$.
 We set 8, 15 as default.